Working on a Partial Year Schedule (PYS)

 Employees in PYS positions will be paid during the months they work and will be placed in an unpaid leave status the 2 or 3 months they do not work.
 When it is time for employees in PYS positions to go on unpaid status.

-A direct billing packet will be mailed to your home address by the direct billing administrator once you are placed in a Leave of Absence status.
+A direct billing packet will be mailed to your home address by the direct billing administrator, Benefit Express, once you are placed in a Leave of Absence status.
 It is the responsibility of the employee to make timely payments, even if bills are not received.
-If the direct billing administrator does not receive payment by the due date, coverage will be terminated.
-If the employee returns to work, coverage will be reinstated automatically unless coverage is waived and any missed payments will be taken from future paychecks.
+Payments are due the first of each month.
+If the direct billing administrator does not receive payment, it could cause interruption to your coverage.
+If the employee returns to work, premiums not paid through direct bill, will be automatically taken from your future checks until the balance has been paid in full

 Medical, Dental and Vision Insurance